mashkov-dev/DataService/README.md

 ## Client API
 > [!WARNING]
-> Requiring of DataService on client yields until initial data is not received.
+> Requiring DataService on client yields until initial data is not received.

 > [!NOTE]
 > You don't need to initialize DataService on client.